138paulmiller/wyvern/Independent_Study.md

 In the desugar stage, some expressions are reconstructed to make use of procedures that do not exist in Scheme, but are a component of the core scheme and are defined as primitive procedures in the backend runtime.
 For example, let-values is translated into an AST that calls a procedure __make-valueN__ which returns a  __valueN__ object.
 The value object’s elements are accessed with __get__valueN_i__ where N is number of values and i is the ith value.
 Each value object returns is passed into a parameter named __value_tX__ where x is a unique number used to identify the value object.

 For a better explanation of this reconstruction solution, an example of this transformation can be seen below.
-It is not the most elegant solution, but it works for now Notice that each value is really just a list.
+It is not the most elegant solution, but it works for now.

+Notice that each value is really just a list and the symbols a and b become implicit references to elements of the list.

     (let-values (((a b) (values 1 2)))
         (display a) (display b) )